 Residential Design

-Our Portland Estates project started with one of our most-asked questions: "How do I make my dated suburban home functional for modern living?"
-Generous in square footage but low on character, we formulated a plan to update the main level of this home and improve its functionality.
+Our Portland Estates project began with a familiar question: “How do I make my dated suburban home work for modern living?”
+Though generous in size, the home lacked character and functionality, so we developed a plan to refresh the entire main level.

 Project Details